fdioDocs/vpp-docs/docs/gettingstarted/developers/swarch/Network_Stack_Layer.rst

 VNET VPP Network Stack Layer
 ###############################

 The files associated with the VPP network stack layer are located in the …/src/vnet folder.
-The Network Stack Layer has a vnet library that provides vectorized layer-2 and 3 networking graph nodes, a packet generator, and a packet tracer.
+The Network Stack Layer is basically an instantiation of the code in the other layers.
+This layer has a vnet library that provides vectorized layer-2 and 3 networking graph nodes, a packet generator, and a packet tracer.

 In terms of building a packet processing application, vnet provides a